96sii/Educational-sea-life-app/README.md

 The BBC are looking to improve their online offering of educational content on marine life by developing some interactive browser applications that display information in a fun and interesting way.

 ## MVP
 Using react, mongoDB and express.
-Performing unit and intergration testing where appropriate using React testing and Cypress.
+Performing unit and integration testing where appropriate using React testing and Cypress.

 A user should be able to: